 Ralph Durand, “A Handbook to the Poetry of Rudyard Kipling” 1914.)

-[Title and subscript] Lichtenberg a pretty little village in the western Transvaal, built round a market square.
+[Title and subscript] Lichtenberg: a pretty little village in the western Transvaal, built around a market square.
 The trees which shaded its houses were cut down in 1901 when Boer General de la Rey (1847-1914) wanted to make it easier to defend.

 N.S.W. contingent: Australian soldiers from New South Wales in southeast Australia.
 When the Anglo-Boer War broke out in 1899, it was seen as an opportunity for Australia, at that time made up of six colonies on the brink of federation, to show its commitment to Britain.
 Over 16,000 Australian troops, all volunteers, served in it, mostly in mounted troops sent out by each individual colony.
 See also notes to “The Young Queen”.

-[Stanza 1] wattle a plant of the mimosa family, native to Australia, introduced to South Africa in 1871 for its bark, use4d in tanning.
+[Stanza 1] wattle: a plant of the mimosa family, native to Australia, introduced to South Africa in 1871 for its bark, used in tanning.
 [D.H.]

 [Stanza 2] small wet: fine rain.
 In writing this poem, Kipling appears to have been echoing the intense late medieval poem: